+Electricity

-Electricity Repair category 2 Notes The fuse box has been upgraded to a circuit breaker style, however, some older components and skirting mounted socket outlets were noted along with limited socket outlets.
-Some upgrading/modernisation may be required in places.
+Repair category 2

+Notes The fuse box has been upgraded to a circuit breaker style, however, limited socket outlets were evident and some upgrading/modernisation may be required in places.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.